embassy-rs/ekv/README.md

 ## TODO

+Soon:

 - Handle storage full condition.
 Currently panics.
 It should trigger compactions, then return error if still full.
 - Add (optional) CRCs to check data integrity.
 Both headers and data.
-- Optimize tiny write transactions: append to the last file if possible, instead of starting a new one.
-- Allow writes within a transaction to be unsorted.
-- Allow reads within a write transaction.
-They should see the the not yet committed writes in the current transaction.
 - Allow N read transactions + 1 write transaction concurrently.
-- Support "progressive compaction": instead of compacting 2 whole files into one, do it page by page.
 - Support write align.
 Currently writes are not aligned, but most flash out there can only write in 4-byte or 8-byte blocks.
-- Add optional encryption + authentication support (which disables CRCs)
+- Support "progressive compaction": instead of compacting 2 whole files into one, do it page by page.
 - Async
-- Integrate with `embedded-storage`.
 - Free uncommitted pages on transaction drop.
 - Refactor page header: make meta and file pages have different magic so they can have different headers, instead of meta "abusing" the file header with prev_page_id = PageID::MAX-1 etc.
 - Remove tombstone records when compacting the topmost level.

+Later:

+- Optimize tiny write transactions: append to the last file if possible, instead of starting a new one.
+- Allow writes within a transaction to be unsorted.
+- Allow reads within a write transaction.
+They should see the the not yet committed writes in the current transaction.
+- Add optional encryption + authentication support (which disables CRCs)
+- Integrate with `embedded-storage`.

 ## Why the name?